TCGV/blog/_posts/2025-04-02-anectodal-evidence-coding-productivity-with-ai.md

 </div>

-I skimmed through the code, and it seemed to implement everything I requested, so I continued by asking ChatGPT to use this code to adjust two of my application user flows:
+I skimmed through the code, and it seemed to implement everything I requested, so I copied and pasted the generated code into my project's `ImageExtensions` class.

+I continued by asking ChatGPT to adjust two of my application user flows to use the new method, with additional considerations:

 <div style="padding: 10px;background-color: #f8f8f8;margin: 20px 0;" markdown="1">